kojix2/libui_paradise/README.md

 Note that this is "cheating" a bit because the method **.add()** is defined on **Fiddle::Pointer**.
 That's scary!
 Segfaults coming your way.
-But it also seems to work.
+But it also seems to work to some extent.
 Which is amazing ... :-)

-In ruby-gtk it is quite common to use .add().
-While .pack_start() and .pack_end() are available in ruby-gtk as well, I think .add() is the simpler name.
-We just add a widget to another widget - job done.
+In ruby-gtk it is quite common to use **.add()**.
+While **.pack_start()** and **.pack_end()** are available in ruby-gtk as well, I think .add() is the simpler name.
+We just **add a widget to another widget** - job done.

 (I may also use << as alias to .add() and while << is great, remember that it can not easily be used all the time, e. g. box1 << box2 << box3 versus box1.add(box2).add(box3) - the latter is a bit more resilient syntax-wise.)

-I also added << as an alias to .add() but I am not yet sure if this is a good idea.
+As stated, **<<** was added as an alias to **.add()** but I am not yet sure if this is a very good idea.
 It's super-nifty to use << everywhere, but it also changes the syntax of the whole .rb file ... on the other hand, using
 << is easier than .add() so ...
 I'll go with that as well.
 Remember
-there is more than one way to do something in ruby - you need to select the variant(s) that work best for you.
-I ignore the others. ;)
+there is more than one way to do something in ruby - you need to select the variant(s) that work best for you and possibly ignore the other variants.

-Since a while the above can be simplified a bit.
+Since a while the above can be simplified a bit, as will be shown next.

-Rather than:
+Rather than use:

     box1.add(box2, 1)

-You can now do:
+You can now do this instead:

     box1.maximal(box2)

 This is a tiny bit longer, but you can omit the ", 1" part, which is nice.
 The alternative is .minimal(), which defaults to:

-    add(second_widget, 1)
+    add(second_widget, 0)

+So the only difference between .maximal() and .minimal() will be whether you pass 0 or 1 to the method.
+See the upstream libui API to understand the difference.

 ## Libui Tabs